wp-plugins/add-to-any/README.txt

 == Screenshots ==

-1. AddToAny Share/Save button, featuring the Open <a href="http://www.shareicon.com/">Share Icon</a>
+1. AddToAny Share/Save button, featuring the Open Share Icon
 2. Drop-down menu that appears instantly when visitors use the share button
 3. E-mail tab, with direct links to the most popular web-based e-mailers' auto-filled Compose page, a web-based sender for use with any e-mail address, and a link for desktop email clients
 4. Settings panel
 5. Color chooser for your AddToAny menus

 == Changelog ==

+= .9.9.5.1 =
+* Fixed issue with excerpts (JavaScript text output within excerpts since .9.9.5)
+* Button(s) will now display below excerpts (per the fix above)
+* Replaced depreciating add/remove action functions with synonymous filter functions

 = .9.9.5 =
 * Important note: If you are using the AddToAny Subscribe plugin, be sure to update that plugin to version 9.8+